meticulousmonster/meticulousmonster.github.io/bludgeon.md

 - Up to four players at once.
 - Several characters and stages to choose from (currently a work in progress).
 - Vague and mysterious powerups (also a work in progress... they are vague and mysterious because I haven't thought of them yet).
-- Pain and death at the hands of your enemies -- or, if you're fortunate enough to win, sorrow and guilt as an undeserving survivor in an uncaring world.
+- Pain and death at the hands of your enemies -- or, if you're fortunate, sorrow and guilt as an undeserving survivor in an uncaring world.

 ![Torch](/images/bludgeon/torch.gif){:.torch}
 ## Screenshots: